puzzle/microservices-lab/content/en/docs/05/_index.md

 ## Lab Overview

 At the end of this lab our environment is expected to look like this.
 In comparison to the last lab we will introduce the Kafka connect service with our debezium PostgreSQL connector.
-Further we will create additional `outboxevents` tables and our applications will stop to write to Kafka directly.
+Further we will create additional `outboxevent` tables and our applications will stop to write to Kafka directly.
 We will still use saga choreography as in the previous lab.

 ![Environment](debezium.png)